core-wg/senml-versions/draft-ietf-core-senml-versions.md

 For SenML Version 10 as described in {{-senml}}, the feature codes 0 to 3 are already in use.
 Reserved1 (1) and Reserved3 (3) are always present
 and the features Reserved0 (0) and Reserved2 (2) are always absent,
-yielding a version number of 10 if no other feature is in use.
+i.e., the four least significant bits set to 0b1010 indicate a version number of 10 if no other feature is in use.
 These four reserved feature codes are not to be used with any more specific semantics except in a specification that updates the present specification.
+(Note that Reserved0 and Reserved2 could be used in such a specification in a similar way to the way the feature codes 4 to 52 are in the present specification.)

 # Feature: Secondary Units {#secondary-units}